RobertGawron/HardwareDataLogger/README.md

 ## Software

-Firmware will be created in C, CubeMX was used to configure hardware peripherals.
+Firmware is being developed in C, CubeMX was used to configure hardware peripherals.
 Eclipse will be used as IDE.

 ## Simulation